andyfischer/circa/docs/building.md

+# Warning!
+These instructions have not been updated in a while, they are probably misleading! #

 # Building the command-line app #

 The command-line app can execute Circa scripts and has a REPL.
 However, this app